mlcommons/mlcube/docs/runners/ssh-runner.md

 # The platform field points to a platform configuration to be used on a remote host.
 This file must be located inside
 # $mlcube_root/platforms directory.
 The idea is that the SSH runner delivers an MLCube to a remote host and then use
-# another MLCommons-Box runner such as Docker or Singularity runner to run that MLCube there.
+# another MLCube runner such as Docker or Singularity runner to run that MLCube there.
 platform: docker.yaml